xcore/sc_multi_uart/doc/example_applications.rst

 Quick Start Guide
 -----------------

-Quick starter guide and applicatioj usage is available in ``doc_quickstart`` of the application.
+Quick starter guide and application usage is available in ``doc_quickstart`` of the application.

 .. _sec_demo_features: